(the observations of a Kagayanon in Cebu)

 walay problema (no problem) is wa’y ‘blima (pronounced with a short ‘a’ sound)

-and if you were to hear them speak their bisaya it would be in an almost singsong way (rising and falling intonation or pitch), yet the pronunciation is hard.
+and if you were to hear them speak their bisaya it would be in an almost singsong way (rising and falling intonation or pitch), yet with a hard-ish accent.

 Cebuanos are a fiercely proud people. perhaps it is because of its history as the people who first stood against the Spanish invaders. they seem to have an unconscious loathing for Tagalogs (specifically the ones from Manila) and would insist why they are a better people. being a Kagayanon (from Cagayan de Oro) and also a Bisaya, i would certainly agree with it. these Tagalogs come off to us as an arrogant group who would immediately think you are from the boondocks if you mention Mindanao to their face.